This is a curated collection of free resources about bees and beekeeping. If you know of any other good resources, please let us know in the comments!

 The Hive and the Honey-Bee: This classic by L L Langstroth, “the father of American beekeeping”, was published in 1853 and is still in print!

-Beekeeping for All: Another classic by the French priest and beekeeping enthusiast, Abbé Émile Warré (1867-1951).
-Contains lines such as “beekeeping is a moral activity, as far as it keeps one away from cafés and low places and puts before the beekeeper an example of work, order and devotion to the common cause.”
+Beekeeping for All: Another classic by the French priest and beekeeping enthusiast, Abbé Émile Warré (1867-1951), inventor of the Warré hive.
+Contains gems such as “beekeeping is a moral activity, as far as it keeps one away from cafés and low places and puts before the beekeeper an example of work, order and devotion to the common cause.”

 A Practical Manual of Beekeeping: A more modern offering (from 2008) with illustrations and practical info and tips about all aspects of beekeeping.